Generosity Attracts Giving

 In this period of global financial crisis the most common phrase that we hear from many people, leaders of corporations, religious and humanitarian organizations, is “We don’t have money”.

-If it is the latter case, isn’t this dishonesty?
-And when you are not honest with your real financial situation how can you expect generosity to thrive in your area of influence?
+If this is the case, is this not dishonesty?
+And when you are not honest with your real financial situation how can you expect generosity to thrive in your areas of influence?

 There are quality academic institutions that have cultivated excellently the culture of generosity.
 They nurture generosity among their students by giving scholarships, grant-in-aids, and support for extra-curricular activities.